fsanche3/Portfolio/README.md

 # Portfolio
 ## Description

-This is a Portfolio website thats responsive on all screens and has a few other features like animation and form validation.
+This is a Portfolio website that portrays my projects.
+It's responsive on all screens and has a few other features like animation and form validation.

 ## Stack
 - PHP --> mail() php's emailing function, was mainly used for the contact form's validation.
 It also is responsible for the conformation message sent once a user submits the form.